equinor/appsec/docs/guidelines/secret-scanning.md

 #### Global push protection

-GitHub provides a beta feature that will block commits that contain [supported secrets](https://docs.github.com/en/code-security/secret-scanning/secret-scanning-patterns#supported-secrets) across all public repositories.
+GitHub provides a **beta feature** that will prevent pushes from you that contain [supported secrets](https://docs.github.com/en/code-security/secret-scanning/secret-scanning-patterns#supported-secrets) across all public repositories.

 - Enable by going to your user settings, code security and analysis and enable the beta feature push protection for yourself.
+- *Note that this is an experimental feature*

 ## Where to scan for secrets in our SDLC